prakai/smokeping-speedtest/README.md

 * binary => The location of your speedtest binary (/usr/bin/speedtest).
 * server => The server id you want to test against (optional).
 If unspecified, speedtest.net will select the closest server to you.
 The value has to be an id reported by the command speedtest --servers
 * measurement => What output do you want graphed?
 Supported values are: latency, download, and upload
-* extraargs => Extra arguments to send to speedtest
+* extraargs => Extra arguments to send to speedtest: --interface=ARG --ip=ARG

 Installation:

-The Speedtest.pm should be copied into your smokeping installation directory - for instance here: /opt/smokeping/lib/Smokeping/probes/
+The Speedtest.pm should be copied into your smokeping installation directory - for instance here: /usr/share/perl5/Smokeping/probes/

 Logging: